 When hot desking, people shouldn’t be screaming into their phones on an intense conference call with others trying to focus quietly around them.
 And they definitely shouldn't be leaving a half-eaten pizza or coffee spills on the desktop, as this will result in empty desks.

-Coming up with a hot desking policy for your company that doesn’t include hot desking etiquette is like making your house available for vacation rentals without any guidelines.
+Coming up with a hot desking policy template for your company that doesn’t include hot desking etiquette is like making your house available for vacation rentals without any guidelines.
 Airbnb hosts would come home to wild parties and trashed homes.